antojoseph/pyAndriller/README.md

 # USAGE INSTRUCTIONS

 Do not delete any files from this directory, or change anything else, as this may prevent you from successfully executing the program.
 Connect an Android device via USB with the USB debugging (ADB) enabled.
 If Android version 4.2.2+, tick remember and accept RSA fingerprint on the screen.
-If Superuser install, give it root permissions.
+If Superuser is installed, give it root permissions when asked.

 ++ Microsoft Windows ++
-- (Easy way)Run the compiled executable 'Andriller.exe'
+- (Easy way)Run the compiled executable 'Andriller.exe'.
+That's it.
-- (Hard way)install Python 3.3.x ,download from http://www.python.org/download/
+- (Hard way)install Python 3.x ,download from http://www.python.org/download/
 - once installed, run the Andriller.py from command prompt
 - if your system doesn't execute Andriller.py as a Python program:
 	C:\Python33\python.exe [path_to]\Andriller.py